ydhongHIT/ResDNet/README.md

 :--:|:--:
 ResDNet-B-129     | [weights](https://drive.google.com/file/d/1cQ8HUzm_enlfc0xjPC_0zkS3bTSFJeyW/view?usp=sharing) |

-If you find this repo is useful for your research, Please consider citing our paper:
+If you find this repo is useful for your research or use the pre-trained weights, Please consider citing our paper:

 ```
 @ARTICLE{9771050,